legionJP/Spring_SpringBoot/SpringBootSecProject/README.md

 # 4. Getting  Custom User Name and Password
 - [Hardcoding the User and Password ](src/main/resources/application.properties)
-- can Send the Auth key value in the api client as well
+- You can Send the Auth key value in the API client as well

 # 5. CSRF :